U.S. orders airlines to replace cockpit displays on 1,300 Boeing airplanes

-(Reuters) - The U.S. Federal Aviation Administration is requiring airlines to replace cockpit displays on more than 1,300 Boeing Co (BA.N) airplanes to avoid interference from Wi-Fi and cellular devices.
+Sept 30 (Reuters) - The U.S. Federal Aviation Administration is requiring airlines to replace cockpit displays on more than 1,300 Boeing Co airplanes to avoid interference from Wi-Fi and cellular devices.

 The FAA said the display units were susceptible to interference from Wi-Fi frequencies.
 Independent tests conducted by the agency and Boeing both showed blanking on the screens when Wi-Fi devices were used near them.